 Can my daughter do the assessments externally?

-Yes, you can do the entrance exams externally but, of course, our preference is that you attend our Admissions Day on site.
-If you are unable to attend, then we would ask for any assessments to be completed in your daughter’s current school.
+Yes, you can do the entrance assessments externally but, of course, our preference is that you attend our Admissions Day on site.
+If you are unable to attend, then we would ask for any assessments to be completed in your daughter’s current school (or, for overseas applicants, your local British Council or a reputable assessment centre).
 If this is not possible, then we would carry out an online assessment.

 Can I park on the school grounds?